- How do I purchase additional quota for resources?

 Will my bills be higher if I have a lot of idle instances?

 App Engine may keep idle instances running in order to provide your app with lower latency on load spikes.
-You will be billed only for idle instances up to the number of maximum idle instances set in the Performance Settings tab of the Admin Console (after taking into account the free quota and any prepaid instance hours).
-The dashboard in your Admin Console shows a graph with the number of total, active and billed instances.
+You will be billed only for idle instances up to the number of maximum idle instances specified in your module's configuration file (after taking into account the free quota and any prepaid instance hours).
+The Developers Console App Engine dashboard page shows a graph with the number of total, active and billed instances.

 Why do instance hours increase when I change the frontend instance class?